mektigboy/ReportsAnalysis/SLINGSHOT.md

 ### [M-02] Front-running/sandwich attacks

 If tokens are accidently sent to Slingshot, arbitrary trades can be executed and those funds can be stolen by anyone.
 This vulnerability impacts the `rescueTokens()` functionality and any funds trapped in Slingshot’s contract.
-Tokens and/or Eth have a higher likelihood of becoming trapped in Slingshot if `finalAmountMin` is not utilized properly.
+Tokens and/or ETH have a higher likelihood of becoming trapped in Slingshot if `finalAmountMin` is not utilized properly.

 **Recommendation:** Validating parameters in the `calldata` passed to modules and ensuring the `fromToken` and `amount` parameter from `executeTrades()` is equivalent to the token being swapped and amount passed to `swap()`.
 Additionally, approval values can be limited to value being traded and cleared after trades are executed.